dotnet/docs-maui/docs/macios/universal-links.md

 When a user activates a universal link, iOS and Mac Catalyst launch your app and send it an <xref:Foundation.NSUserActivity> object.
 This object can be queried to determine how your app launched, and to determine what action to take.
 This should be performed in the `FinishedLaunching` and `ContinueUserActivity` lifecycle delegates.
 The `FinishedLaunching` delegate is invoked when the app has launched, and the `ContinueUserActivity` delegate is invoked when the app is running or suspended.
 For more information about lifecycle delegates, see [Platform lifecycle events](~/fundamentals/app-lifecycle.md#platform-lifecycle-events).

-To respond to an iOS lifecycle delegate being invoked, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object in the `CreateMauiapp` method of your `MauiProgram` class.
-Then, on the `ILifecycleBuilder` object, call the `AddiOS` method and specify the `Action` that registers a handler for the required delegate:
+To respond to an iOS lifecycle delegate being invoked, call the <xref:Microsoft.Maui.LifecycleEvents.MauiAppHostBuilderExtensions.ConfigureLifecycleEvents%2A> method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object in the `CreateMauiapp` method of your `MauiProgram` class.
+Then, on the <xref:Microsoft.Maui.LifecycleEvents.ILifecycleBuilder> object, call the `AddiOS` method and specify the <xref:System.Action> that registers a handler for the required delegate:

 ```csharp
 using Microsoft.Maui.LifecycleEvents;